YoungjaeLee/community/contributors/design-proposals/live-and-inplace-vertical-scaling.md

 `RequestStatus` represents the status of a resource resizing request.
 `ResizeRequested` indicates that resource resizing is requested.
 `ResizeAccepted` and `ResizeRejected` means that the requested resource resizing is accepted and rejected, respectively, by the Scheduler.
-`ResizeDone` indicates that the resource allocated to the pod has been resized through cgroup updates or container restart by Kubelet, then the API server has achknowledged and updated the pod spec on ETCD with the new resource requirement.
+`ResizeDone` indicates that the Kubelet has resized the pod with cgroup updates or container restart and the API server has achknowledged it, then updated the pod spec on ETCD with the new resource requirement.
 `NewResources` is a map indexed by a container’s name and its each entry holds new resource requirements of a container that needs to resize.

 Given a new PodSpec with new resource requirements from a client, first the API server validates it.